 - Coat with soft margarine or shortening a large 10 or 12-cup bundt cake pan.
 I use my fingers, but you can use a brush.
 Make sure every nook, cranny and angle is finely covered.
 Flour it completely, shaking off excess.
 Reserve.

-- In a medium bowl, melt chocolate and butter (in the microwave at 30 second intervals, stirring well after each one until just melted).
-Add the cocoa powder.
+- In a medium bowl, melt 1 cup unsalted butter and 4.5 ounces semisweet chocolate.
+Do it in the microwave at 30-second intervals, stirring well after each one until just melted or on a double boiler on the stove.
+Add ½ cup unsweetened cocoa powder.
 Mix well and reserve.

-- In a large bowl beat eggs with sugar until light and creamy, about 2 or 3 minutes.
+- In a large bowl, beat 3 large eggs with 2 cups white granulated sugar until light and creamy, about 2 or 3 minutes.

-- Add sour cream, bourbon, vanilla and the cooled chocolate mixture.
+- Add 1 cup sour cream, ¾ cup bourbon or whisky, 2 teaspoons pure vanilla extract and the cooled chocolate mixture.
 Mix at low speed until well mixed.

-- Let cool for 10 minutes on a wire rack and carefully unmold on the wire rack.
+- Bake for 40 to 45 minutes, or until a cake tester or toothpick comes out clean.
+Let cool for 10-15 minutes on a wire rack and carefully remove onto the wire rack.

 - Let cool completely.
-(At this point you can wrap it in film and aluminum paper and freeze it for a couple of weeks.
-Thaw in the refrigerator and then let if get to room temperature before glazing).
+At this point, you can wrap it in film and aluminum paper and freeze it for a couple of weeks.
+Thaw in the refrigerator and then let it get to room temperature before glazing.

 - Pour the glaze over and let it drip down the sides.